Table of Contents

 - Cluster analysis

-Evaluation of Results: Repeatability and Generalisability
+Evaluation of Results: Repeatability and Generalizability

 If these general rules occur and are not restricted to specific groups of subjects, this indicates generalization.
 Whether a research project is ethically justifiable, is examined in advance by the ethical commission.

-The cross validation is a statistical technique for assessing the validity of study outcomes.
+The cross-validation is a statistical technique for assessing the validity of study outcomes.
 For this purpose, the procedure is applied to a second sample.